Experiences and opportunities for statistics capacity building in Africa

 The main AIMS programme is a year's course, which intended to prepare African graduates with mathematically-based degrees for post-graduate study in, for example, South Africa, Belgium, UK or North America.
 There are introductory courses, and then a series of 6 three-week blocks in which students choose two out of three courses.
 All courses are taught by visiting lecturers, often major international figures, with volunteers from Europe and North America as well as Africa.
 Lecture courses consist of 30 hours contact time (10 per week), about 15 to 18 hours lecturing and 12 to 15 hours for tutorial work.
 Tutors assist with tutorials and do the marking.
 I have worked with Zimbabwean, Ethiopian, British, Kenyan and Ghanaian tutors.

-I am delighted that the Royal Statistical Society and AIMS Cameroon are working on a statistics stream, which will be run for 2018-19.
+I am delighted that the Royal Statistical Society and AIMS Cameroon are working together on a statistics stream, which ran first in 2018-19.
 Emanuele Giorgi is co-ordinating the offers from RSS to AIMS Cameroon.

 The focus and the need